 The term "laser" is an acronym for "Light Amplification by Stimulated Emission of Radiation".
 Lasers were first developed in the early 1960s in the United States.
 A laser consists of an active lasing medium that gives off its own light (radiation) when excited, an optical resonator with a partially-reflective output mirror at one end, a fully-reflective rear mirror at the other that permits the light to bounce back and forth between the mirrors through the lasing medium, and an external energy source used to excite the lasing medium.
 A laser works by causing the energy source to excite (pump) the lasing medium, which converts the energy from the source into an emission consisting of particles of light (photons).
 These photons stimulate the release of more photons, as they are reflected between the two mirrors, which form the resonator.
 The resulting build-up in the number of photons is emitted in the form of a laser beam through an output port or "window".
-By changing the energy and the lasing medium to achieve the desired intensity, uniformity and wavelength through a series of reflective mirrors.
+By changing the energy and the lasing medium, different wavelengths and types of laser light can be produced.
+The laser produces light from the lasing medium to achieve the desired intensity, uniformity and wavelength through a series of reflective mirrors.
 The heat generated by the excitation of the lasing medium is dissipated through a cooling mechanism, which varies according to the type of laser technology.